OriginalNVK/Sushi-System-Store-Management/README.md

 ### 2. User Roles & Main Features

 - **Customer:**
-  - Đặt bàn, đặt món online, xem menu, gửi phản hồi.
+  - Book tables and order dishes online, view menu, send feedback.
-  - Đăng ký tài khoản hoặc đăng nhập để sử dụng đầy đủ chức năng.
+  - Register or log in to use all features.

 - **Employee:**
-  - Đăng nhập để xác nhận đơn hàng, xuất hóa đơn, quản lý menu.
+  - Log in to confirm orders, generate invoices, and manage the menu.

 - **Branch Manager:**
-  - Quản lý nhân viên, khách hàng, menu, xem báo cáo chi nhánh.
+  - Manage employees, customers, menu, and view branch reports.

 - **Company Manager:**
-  - Quản lý toàn bộ hệ thống, các chi nhánh, nhân viên, khách hàng, báo cáo tổng hợp.
+  - Manage the entire system, branches, employees, customers, and view overall reports.

 ### 3. Booking & Order Flow

-- **Đặt bàn/Đặt món:**
+- **Booking/Ordering:**
-  1. Khách hàng chọn chi nhánh, ngày, giờ, số lượng khách, món ăn.
+  1. Customers select branch, date, time, number of guests, and dishes.
-  2. Nhấn "Reserve Now" để gửi yêu cầu đặt bàn.
+  2. Click "Reserve Now" to submit the booking request.
-  3. Đơn hàng sẽ hiển thị ở trang quản lý cho nhân viên xác nhận.
+  3. Orders will appear in the management page for staff to confirm.

-- **Xác nhận đơn hàng:**
+- **Order Confirmation:**
-  1. Nhân viên đăng nhập, vào trang Order Online/Offline.
+  1. Employees log in and go to the Order Online/Offline page.
-  2. Chọn đơn hàng chờ xác nhận, nhấn "Confirm Order" để xác nhận và xuất hóa đơn.
+  2. Select a pending order and click "Confirm Order" to confirm and generate an invoice.

 ### 4. Notes

-- Đảm bảo SQL Server đã chạy và đã import các script trong `Back-end/db/`.
+- Make sure SQL Server is running and all scripts in `Back-end/db/` have been imported.
-- Nếu gặp lỗi kết nối, kiểm tra lại file `.env` và cấu hình SQL Server.
+- If you encounter connection errors, check your `.env` file and SQL Server configuration.
-- Để thêm dữ liệu mẫu, có thể sử dụng các script trong thư mục `db`.
+- To add sample data, use the scripts in the `db` folder.

 ---